The Process of Adopting a Child in Maryland

 Overview of Maryland Adoption Law

-The Maryland adoption law establishes three separate paths for a child to be adopted: adoption with a county department of social services, adoption with a private licensed adoption agency, and private adoption with attorneys.
+The Maryland adoption law establishes three separate paths to adopt a child in Maryland: adoption with a county department of social services, adoption with a private licensed adoption agency, and private adoption with attorneys.
 Adoptions Together is a licensed, nonprofit, private child placement agency in Maryland, so we follow the law and procedures relating to adoption from a private licensed adoption agency.
 Two legal proceedings are required to complete an adoption in this way.
 In the first proceeding, the child’s parents agree to the termination of their parental rights and the appointment of Adoptions Together to serve as their child’s legal guardian.
 In the second proceeding, Adoptions Together, acting as the child’s guardian, gives its consent to the child’s adoption by the adoptive parents.

 How long does a birth parent have to revoke consent?